jp-chl/66DaysOfGo/challenge/week01/day06/README.md

 ---

-Today, I've continued with the Concurrency series, this time understanding a more realistic scenario with a parallel approach.
+Today, I've continued with the Concurrency series, this time understanding a more realistic scenario with a bounded parallelism approach.

 ---